 What’s the Difference Between a Murphy Bed and a Wall Bed?

 While the two terms have grown to become almost interchangeable, if you look a little deeper you’ll find that there really are differences between the two space-saving beds.
-Learn more about what makes each option unique and how to decide which is right for you.
+Learn more about what makes each option unique in the wall bed vs. Murphy bed debate and how to decide which is right for you.

 So, what is the difference between a Murphy bed and a wall bed?
 Put simply, the differences are in the lifting mechanisms and the construction of the frame that holds the mattress.
-Murphy beds use springs to help lift and lower the bed while wall beds typically use pistons.
-Further, Murphy beds are typically built with a metal bed frame where wall beds are built with a wood frame and mattress surrounds.
-There are also some wall beds that don’t use any type of lifting mechanism, but these cheap alternatives aren’t recommended as they require at least two able-bodied adults to lift and lower the bed–hope you’ve been spending some time at the gym!
+Murphy beds use springs to help lift and lower the bed, while wall beds typically use pistons.
+Further, Murphy beds are typically built with a metal bed frame, whereas wall beds are built with a wood frame and mattress surrounds.
+Some wall beds don’t use any lifting mechanism, but these cheap alternatives aren’t recommended as they require at least two hardy adults to lift and lower the bed–hope you’ve been spending some time at the gym!

-To understand how Murphy beds and wall beds are currently classified, it’s necessary to go back in time to their origins.
+To understand how Murphy beds and wall beds are currently classified, it’s helpful to look back at their origins.
 This is because, over time, they have morphed and evolved, becoming more and more similar and more and more difficult to differentiate.
 When you look at the first Murphy bed and the first wall bed, they have drastic differences that are easily compared.

 Murphy Beds Origin Story

 Maybe you have heard the quaint story of the invention of the Murphy bed already.
-It was the late 1800’s in San Francisco, CA. A gentleman by the name of William Lawrence Murphy was in a bit of a bind.
+It was the late 1800s in San Francisco, CA. A gentleman named William Lawrence Murphy was in a bit of a bind.
 You see, at the time, it was against the commonly held social mores to allow a member of the opposite sex into your bed chambers.
 This put quite the damper on William’s dating life because he lived in a tiny studio apartment in the city.

-William was dating an opera singer whom he quite liked, but he could not, in good conscience, allow her into his apartment.
-This is when he had a stroke of genius: if he could fold his bed into his closet when he had a lady over he could both entertain a woman in his apartment and remain honorable in the community.
-Eventually, he developed and patented the original Murphy beds: a contraption fabricated out of a metal bed frame that used door hinges to fold into his closet on-demand.
+William was dating an opera singer he liked, but he could not, in good conscience, allow her into his apartment.
+This was when he had a stroke of genius: if he could fold his bed into his closet when he had a lady over, he could entertain a woman in his apartment and remain honorable in the community.
+Eventually, he developed and patented the original Murphy beds: a contraption fabricated from a metal bed frame that used door hinges to fold into his closet on demand.

 Wall Beds Origin Story